zwang180/uber_challenge_test/README.md

   1.2 More cool features such as google map API.
 2. Minor and Performance Change

-  2.1 Create a new serperate index page that have a search bar and a link to the full list.
+  ~~2.1 Create a new serperate index page that have a search bar and a link to the full list.~~

-  2.2 Implement more general search function(ignore space, case insensitive, search by other field) by regex and other tools.
+  2.2 Add static files(especially CSS and Javascript) to beautify the website. !IMPORTANT!

-  2.3 Add static files(especially CSS and Javascript) to beautify the website.
+  2.3 Implement more general search function(ignore space, case insensitive, search by other field) by regex and other tools.

   2.4 Deploy the website on AWS.